The Virginia Code criminalizes the possession of certain illicit drugs and other controlled substances.

 - Possession of either a Schedule 1 or a Schedule 2 substance is a Class 5 felony.
-The maximum penalty for either one is a fine of $2,500 and a prison sentence of ten years.
+The maximum penalty for either one is a fine of up to $2,500 and a prison sentence of ten years.

 - The possession of a Schedule 3 drug is a Class 1 misdemeanor.
 It has a maximum penalty of a $2,500 fine and a jail sentence of one year.

 - The possession a Schedule 4 drug is a Class 2 misdemeanor.
-Its maximum penalties are a fine of $1,000 and a jail term of six months.
-Higher-risk medications and narcotics are included in the list of schedule 4 drugs.
+The maximum penalty for this crime is a fine of $1,000 and a jail term of six months.

 - The possession of a Schedule 5 drug is a Class 3 misdemeanor.
 Its maximum penalty is a fine of up to $500.

 - The possession of a Schedule 6 drug is a Class 4 misdemeanor.
 Its maximum penalty is a fine of up to $250.

-In addition, a conviction for any of the crimes above will result in an automatic 6-month license suspension.
+In addition, a conviction for any of the crimes above will result in an automatic license suspension of at least six months.

 Simple Possession of Marijuana

-Virginia’s penalties for marijuana possession change depending on whether or not it’s your first conviction:
+As noted above, the penalties for marijuana possession can change depending on whether or not it’s your first conviction:

 - For a first offense, the court will treat marijuana possession as a “Class U” (undefined) misdemeanor.
-The maximum fine is a $500 fine, and, rarely, up to 30 days in jail.
+The maximum penalty for this crime is a $500 fine and/or up to 30 days in jail.
 If you were driving at the time you received the summons for the possession charge, your license will be suspended for 6 months.

-- After the first conviction, the court treats marijuana possession as a Class 1 misdemeanor.
-Its maximum penalties include a $2,500 fine, and up to one year in jail.
+- After the first conviction, the court will treat marijuana possession as a Class 1 misdemeanor.
+The maximum penalties for this offense include a $2,500 fine and up to one year in jail.
 The Virginia DMV will also automatically suspend your license for six months.